CryptikEd/Weird-Factz-Quiz-/README.md

 ## Deployment

-The Crypto For Beginners website was deployed to GitHub Pages.
+The Weird Factz quiz website was deployed to GitHub Pages.
 The deployment process involved configuring the repository settings to deploy from the master branch, resulting in automatic deployment upon selection.
 Users can access the deployed website through the GitHub Pages link.

     1. Go to the Settings tab of your GitHub repo.